R2 uses big data to develop AI solutions for enterprise customers

 Its flagship product is R2 Learn, which Huang compares to Google’s AutoML: a suite of machine learning services that enable developers to train high-quality models.
 Unlike AutoML, though, which takes a deep learning approach to AI, R2’s bread and butter is predictive analytics.

-R2 Learn is to an extent automated, but R2 makes available a small army of consultants to guide businesses through the model-training process.
-It offers both cloud-hosted, software-as-a-service products and on-premise products, and its API allows customers to deploy trained models with a minimal amount of code.
+R2 offers both cloud-hosted, software-as-a-service products and on-premise products, and its API allows customers to deploy trained models with a minimal amount of code.

 “The applications of AI are limitless,” Huang said.
 “Our goal is to enable humans to do more of the fulfilling and high-value work they love and less of the tedious tasks that consume their time and resources.”